danielsanfr/configure-my-os/README.md

 In every distribution and every _DE_, I always tried to create a script for the repetitive task of reinstalling everything from scratch.

 In this latest version, I'm using [Make](https://www.gnu.org/software/make) and [Ansible](https://www.ansible.com/) to automate things a little more.
+To install AUR packages I use [ansible-aur](https://github.com/kewlfft/ansible-aur) with [yay](https://github.com/Jguer/yay).

 ## Usage

-First, we need to install `make`, update and upgrade the system:
+First, we need to install `make` and `yay`, update and upgrade the system:

 ```bash
 ./setup.sh